jordanmmck/jordanmmck_react/README.md

 - put fonts, font size, font color, etc. into global base body or something
 - make generic container that every page will go in with standard padding, etc.
 - learn more css
+- abstract card stuff into a card css class

 - [ ] components
   - [x] movies component